-Reductions in PM2.5 precursor emissions have occurred statewide and in upwind states as a result of Federal emission control measures, with additional emission reductions expected to occur in the future.
-The Tier 2 Emission Standards for Vehicles and Gasoline Sulfur Standards (Tier 2 Standards) have resulted in lower NOx and SO2 emissions from new cars and light duty trucks, including sport utility vehicles.
+Reductions in $PM{2.5}$ precursor emissions have occurred statewide and in upwind states as a result of Federal emission control measures, with additional emission reductions expected to occur in the future.
+The Tier 2 Emission Standards for Vehicles and Gasoline Sulfur Standards (Tier 2 Standards) have resulted in lower NO_X and SO_2 emissions from all new passenger vehicles, including sport utility vehicles, minivans, vans, and pick-up trucks.
 The Federal rules were phased in between 2004 and 2009.
-EPA has estimated that, after phasing in the new requirements, new vehicles emit less NOX in the following percentages: Passenger cars (light duty vehicles)-77 percent; light duty trucks, minivans, and sports utility vehicles-86 percent; and larger sports utility vehicles, vans, and heavier trucks-69-95 percent.
+EPA has estimated that, after phasing in the new requirements, new vehicles emit less NO_X in the following percentages: Passenger cars (light duty vehicles)-77 percent; light duty trucks, minivans, and sports utility vehicles-86 percent; and larger sports utility vehicles, vans, and heavier trucks-69-95 percent.
 EPA expects fleet wide average emissions to decline by similar percentages as new vehicles replace older vehicles.
 The Tier 2 standards also reduced the sulfur content of gasoline to 30 parts per million (ppm) beginning in January 2006, which reflects up to a 90 percent reduction in sulfur content.

 EPA issued the Heavy-Duty Diesel Engine Rule in July 2000.
 This rule includes standards limiting the sulfur content of diesel fuel, which went into effect in 2004.
-A second phase took effect in 2007 which reduced PM2.5 emissions from heavy-duty highway engines and further reduced the highway diesel fuel sulfur content to 15 ppm.
-The total program is estimated to achieve a 90 percent reduction in direct PM2.5 emissions and a 95 percent reduction in NOX emissions for these new engines using low sulfur diesel, compared to existing engines using higher sulfur diesel fuel.
+A second phase took effect in 2007 which reduced PM{2.5} emissions from heavy-duty highway engines and further reduced the highway diesel fuel sulfur content to 15 ppm.
+The total program is estimated to achieve a 90 percent reduction in direct PM{2.5} emissions and a 95 percent reduction in NO_X emissions for these new engines using low sulfur diesel, compared to existing engines using higher sulfur diesel fuel.
 The reduction in fuel sulfur content also yielded an immediate reduction in particulate sulfate emissions from all diesel vehicles.

-In May 2004, EPA promulgated the Nonroad Diesel Rule for large nonroad diesel engines, such as those used in construction, agriculture, and mining, to be phased in between 2008 and 2014.
-The rule also reduces the sulfur content in nonroad diesel fuel by over 99 percent.
+On June 29, 2004 (69 FR 38958), EPA promulgated the Nonroad Diesel Rule for large nonroad diesel engines, such as those used in construction, agriculture, and mining, to be phased in between 2008 and 2014.
+The rule phased in requirements for reducing the sulfur content of diesel used in nonroad diesel engines.
+The reduction in sulfur content prevents damage to the more advanced emission control systems needed to meet the engine standards.
+It will also reduce fine particulate emissions from diesel engines.
+The rule also reduces the sulfur content in nonroad diesel fuel by over 99%.
 Prior to 2006, nonroad diesel fuel averaged approximately 3,400 ppm sulfur.
-This rule limited nonroad diesel sulfur content to 500 ppm by 2006, with a further reduction to 15 ppm by 2010.
+Starting in 2007, this rule limited nonroad diesel sulfur content to 500 ppm, with a further reduction to 15 ppm in 2010.
+The combined engine standards and the sulfur in fuel reductions will reduce NO_X and PM emissions from large nonroad engines by over 90%, compared to current nonroad engines using higher sulfur content diesel.